hpi-swa-teaching/MusicBrainzForSqueak/packages/MusicBrainz-Core.package/MBData.class/README.md

-A MBData is the data class for the MusicBrainzForSqueak application.
+MBData holds, manages and provides the information used by the MusicBrainzForSqueak application.

 Instance Variables
 	albums:		OrderedCollection